firedrakeproject/firedrake/demos/saddle_point_pc/saddle_point_systems.py.rst

-A stable choice of discrete spaces for this problem is to pick :math:`\Sigma_h \subset \Sigma` to be the lowest order Raviart-Thomas space, and :math:`V_h \subset V` to be the piecewise constants, although this is not the only choice as noted in :doc:`/demos/poisson_mixed.py`.
+A stable choice of discrete spaces for this problem is to pick :math:`\Sigma_h \subset \Sigma` to be the lowest order Raviart-Thomas space, and :math:`V_h \subset V` to be the piecewise constants, although this is :doc:`not the only choice </demos/poisson_mixed.py>`.
 For ease of exposition we choose the domain to be the unit square, and enforce homogeneous Dirichlet conditions on all walls.
 The forcing term is chosen to be random.

 Globally coupled elliptic problems, such as the Poisson problem, require effective preconditioning to attain *mesh independent*